jhalek90/roguestache/README.md

 # Comments
 The code base is rather messy, a victim of feature-creep, and a "quick project" mentality.
-The project took me a little over 2 years to solo develop.
-It was created in GameMaker Studio 1.4
+The project took me a little over 2 years to solo develop in GameMaker Studio 1.4

 -Wubs